colinleach/learning-track-doodles/julia/flowchart.md

 Others marked `??` with red borders can probably fork something suitable from other tracks (TODO). -->

 Boxes with green borders have the exercise + concept PRs submitted.
+Blue borders mean only the concept PR is submitted.
 Solid green means both are merged.

-Red borders mean we need to decide between an existing Julia draft, or a different exercise from another track.
+Red text mean we need to decide between an existing Julia draft, or a different exercise from another track.

 ```mermaid
 graph TD